thomasteoh/thomasteoh.github.io/_posts/2015-05-13-creating-grid-openscad.md

 title: Create a grid or fenestrated surface in OpenSCAD
 comments: true
 category: Technology
+description: Going through how to create a simple replicative grid structure in OpenSCAD, to use in 3d modelling.
 ---

 <a href="http://www.openscad.org">OpenSCAD</a> is a popular tool to design 3D models using a powerful yet easy-to-learn scripting interface.
 Different to some other programs that allow you to shape a model more directly, this approach may have benefits in allowing you to specify measurements precisely, and allowing for easy reproducibility.